christopherdebeer/CCCCombo.js/README.md

 		]
 	}

 A combo can have a direction but no assosiated Area (Button), thus working on all buttons.
-The below combo would work on all buttons and can be activated by either doing to movement equal to: "Left Down Right Up" or "Right Up Left Down".
+The below combo would work on all buttons and can be activated by either doing the movement equal to: "Left Down Right Up" or "Right Up Left Down".

 	{
 		id: "example2",